hippo-yf/bsgenova/README.md

 |6-10| read counts of ATCGN mapped on Watson strand|
 |11-15| read counts of ATCGN mapped on Crick strand|
 |16| methylation level |

+The columns 5, 10, 15, and 16 are not used in bsgenova thus can be arbitrarily filled.

 an example